uf-mil/mil/docs/software/resetubuntupass.md

 Ubuntu Password Reset Guide
 ===========================
-Follow the steps for reseting your Ubuntu Password:
+Follow the steps for resetting your Ubuntu Password:

 1. Boot up your device / VM.